-At the media event itself, the Kolarctic CBC project logo and the EU emblem should be displayed if other flags or symbols are being displayed.
+At the media event itself, the EU emblem should be displayed if other flags or symbols are being displayed.

 Events

 Organising a public event (or participating in an event organised by some other project or body) may offer excellent opportunities for generating interest in the project and its achievements.
 Such events can include conferences, workshops, seminars, fairs, and exhibitions.